 South Korea's Cruel and Gruesome Dog Meat Industry - "Two faces of Traditional Markets" http://youtu.be/LHn8IDRdprE

 It's time the Seoul Metropolitan City and the South Korean government stop turning a blind eye on this illegal and cruel industry and enforce their law.
 It's time they stop making excuses about "Legal Blind Spot" and pointing fingers at each other for the problem.
-It's time they enact and enforce a clear law to ban this brutal killing and abuse once and for all.

 In Korean adage, "So Tam Dae Shil (소탐대실 小貪大失 )" means you can suffer a big loss in going after a small gain.
 We urge Seoul Metropolitan City and the South Korea to realize that there is much bigger loss at stake while they are insisting on a small gain of another choice of meat.
 It is time that South Korea show the world that they are not devoid of compassion and conscience and that they take their Animal Protection Law seriously.
 We, the people of the world, will boycott all South Korean products and tourism until this shameful atrocity of dog meat trade finally comes to an end.